-This photograph, taken in the early 1980s, shows a radio transmitter being attached to a kākāpō named Tawbert, so he could be tracked for several years.
+This photograph, taken in the early 1980s, shows a radio transmitter being attached to a kākāpō named Tawbert, so he could be tracked.
 Tawbert was one of the last known kākāpō in Fiordland, where none have been seen since 1987.

 Using this item